If you write, you’re a writer.

 Think of those five books as your prerequisites for what I’ll outline below.

 A Writer’s Development

 As you can see, there are four main elements.
-They are:

 Self-Care means that I’m getting eight hours of sleep each night, I’m eating healthy food, and my stress level is reasonably low.
 It means I have a positive attitude about my writing, and that I’m being compassionate towards myself.
 Also in this category, I include financial wellness.
 I agree with Liz Gilbert’s assessment that you shouldn’t be relying upon your creativity to pay the bills, especially at first.
 For most writers, that means having a “day job” that can pay the bills, and which doesn’t leave you creatively depleted at the end of the day.
 When self-care isn’t happening, writing becomes far more difficult than it needs to be.